mihirsasmal/TpoQaAssessment/README.md

 Testdata are stored in `cypress/fixtures` folder

 `cypress/support` can contain any support utility function required in tests.

 Currently it has the default `commands.ts`.
-In future new custom command can be added here `e2e.ts` is a great place to put global configuration and behavior that modifies Cypress.
+In future new custom command can be added here.

+`e2e.ts` is a great place to put global configuration and behavior that modifies Cypress.

 `cypress.config.ts` has the basic configuration for this framework